No cancellation fee, cancel any time

 Casual clothes tea ceremony in Kyoto by MAIKOYA.
-Traditionally the tea ceremony is best enjoyed by wearing yukata or kimono but we allow travelers to join the activity by wearing casual clothes.
+Traditionally the tea ceremony is best enjoyed by wearing kimono but we allow travelers to join the activity by wearing casual clothes.
 So you can still experience this superb cultural ritual in the heart of the ancient capital without changing clothes.

 We celebrate our most recent award from TripAdvisor as Japan’s Top Experiences, 2018, chosen by travelers’ reviews.
 We are the only tea ceremony venue in Japan receiving this award.

 The tea ceremony is held in the traditional Japanese room conveniently located in central Kyoto, walking distance from Kawaramachi, Nishiki Market and the Gion area.
 All the explanations are done by our friendly staff in plain English.
 The ceremony itself takes no longer than 40 minutes and you can get done with everything within an hour.
 Our staff will explain the symbols and meanings in the tradition and then you will make and drink the Japanese matcha tea in an appropriate way led by the host.
 You will make a green tea (Matcha) in an ancient style tea ceremony room.

 Japanese Tea Ceremony Workshops are held at the Edo-style Room of Maikoya Kyoto.
 In this workshop, a qualified instructor will walk you through step by step of traditional tea ceremony.
 This is a ritual-like activity where ceremonial tea is prepared and presented to promote well-being, mindfulness and harmony.
 It is also called the Way of the Tea.
 The tea itself is a powdered green tea and is called Matcha.

 - Traditional tea ceremony led by the friendly host

 - Drinking matcha green tea in a traditional room